Thinkmill/emery/docs/pages/docs/assertions.md

 // → TypeError: Expected a non-negative number, but received: -1
 ```

+#### Condition type

+{% callout %}
+The narrow type of `boolean` is an intentional design decision.
+{% /callout %}

+Other assertion functions may accept ["truthy"](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) and ["falsy"](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) conditions, while `assert` only accepts conditions that resolve to `boolean`.

+The goal is to promote consideration from consumers when dealing with potentially ambiguous values like `0` or `''`, which can introduce subtle bugs.

 ### assertNever

 Asserts that allegedly unreachable code has been executed.

-{% callout %}
-When called, this function will always throw.
-{% /callout %}

 ```ts
 function assertNever(condition: never): never;